 Such creative parameters are essential but due to non-standardization, the managements get an opportunity to change their definitions as per their requirements.
 Some of the examples covered in the book “Financial Shenanigans” are:

-Managements may alter the vintage/criteria of the eligible stores to be used in calculation of disclosed metric.
-Companies have been known to show high level of reverse engineering skills to create such eligibility criteria to show desired trend in performance.
+Managements may alter the vintage/criteria of the eligible stores to be used in the calculation of the disclosed metric.
+Companies have been known to show a high level of reverse engineering skills to create such eligibility criteria to show the desired trend in performance.

 b.
 ARPU (average revenue per user) for telecom, broadband or cable TV companies: